Diesel Repair Shop Profit

 You can start a diesel repair shop with exceptionally low overhead by just purchasing a good used truck with a toolbox.
 Yes, this will make you a mobile tech.
 You’ll have a truck payment, insurance, gas, and that’s it.
 We know of a guy who started out doing mobile oil changes; he made $20,000 a month after just three months.

-When we talk about labor, we mean the hourly wage of your technicians, plus benefits and employer taxes.
+When we talk about labor, we mean the hourly wage of your technicians, plus benefits and employer taxes (we’ve got a whole series on setting and raising your labor rate).
 It also includes the cost of a service manager, service writer, and parts manager.
 If your technicians are less than 100% efficient (you bill customers for every hour they work), your labor cost as a percentage of sales goes up.

 Levers You Can Pull